40+ Best Resources for Student Job Search [2020 Edition]

 - Intern Queen – Created by Lauren Berger, this blog is full of actionable content on how to get an internship and prepare yourself to it.
 Here you’ll also find internship opportunities and can apply to them.

-- Job Market Blog at the New York Times – Not only does it help you hunt for jobs but also offers valuable tips, tricks, and office-place insight.
+- Job Market Blog at the New York Times – Not only does it help you hunt for student jobs but also offers valuable tips, tricks, and office-place insight.
 Read up!

 Using Social Media as a Job Search Tool

 But first, heed a word of warning.
-Don’t lose your first job for students even before you get it!
+Don’t lose your first work for students even before you get it!
 There are tons of cases when people were fired for their posts on social media, so watch your mouth when writing a joke or your strong feelings online.

 Now, let’s break it down into specific social networks and resources you can use for student job search: